Membership Freeze Bill Proration

 • Number of active days: 9 + 28 = 37

-• Membership bills for $150 every month on the 1st
+Membership bills $150 every month on the 1st.
+Freeze occurs from March 10 to March 25.

 • Billing period length: 30 days